+See Toolkit Section 6.
+Response monitoring and reporting for guidance on developing a response framework / logframe.

 TIP: Adjust the table as relevant for your context.
 Indicators should be SMART (Specific + Measurable + Achievable + Realistic + Time-bound) and be useful – and used – for the actual monitoring of the response when data is collected.